CIA activities in Indonesia: The Liquidation of the OSS

 Effective October 1, 1945, President Truman signed an executive order that would dismantle the OSS.
 The responsibilities of the Intelligence Agency were transferred to the war department and was renamed the Strategic Services Unit (SSU).
 The OSS Research and Analysis branch was taken over by the State Department and renamed the Interim Research Intelligence Service (IRIS).
 Truman wanted James F. Byrnes (Secretary of State) "to take lead in developing a comprehensive and coordinated foreign intelligence program."
 This idea was resisted by State Department officials because they were against a centralized organization.

 Although there was a transfer in Washington happening, the change had little effect on the efforts in Batavia.
 The OSS was simply replaced with SSU, and the growth of operation continued.
 Robert A. Koke was the most important SSU intelligence officer operating within Indonesia and was conducting clandestine missions in Southeast Asia longer than any American Intelligence officer.
 His responsibilities included training OSS agents and accompanying them on submarine missions.
-While he was not a full-time member of the ICEBERG mission his contributions made him an invaluable member of operation RIPLEY I.
+While he was not a full-time member of the ICEBERG mission his contributions made him an invaluable member of operation RIPLEY I. Operation RIPLEY was a covert operation which was orchestrated by the CIA which aimed to destabilize the Sukarno government during the Cold War era.
+The goal of this operation was to cause division in Indonesian politics through media campaigns and supporting anti-communist groups.
+The CIA provided funding, training, and logistical support to opposition groups and paramilitary organizations opposed to Sukarno's rule, leveraging existing tensions and grievances to undermine the government's authority.
+Additionally, the operation also looked to exploit internal divisions within the Indonesian military and exploit economic vulnerabilities to weaken Sukarno's grip on power.